w3c-fedid/FedCM/src/glossary.md

 ---
-title: WebID Glossary
+title: FedCM Glossary
 description: A list of terms and their usage in this project.
 layout: "default"
 ---
 Maintained by @kenrb

 # Purpose
-Below is a list of definitions for important terms in common use related to WebID.
-Many of the definitions are intended to match existing terms in identity standards, in some cases adapted and constrained for relevance in the context of WebID.
+Below is a list of definitions for important terms in common use related to FedCM.
+Many of the definitions are intended to match existing terms in identity standards, in some cases adapted and constrained for relevance in the context of FedCM.

 This document is continually evolving.
 Feedback is welcome.